psalire/Referer-Graph/README.md

 ## TODO

 - Parse URL query strings
-  - Query parameters shouldn't be treated as part of the unique URL
+  - ~~Query parameters shouldn't be treated as part of the unique URL~~
+  - Some sites use non-standard query strings like Google

 ## Troubleshooting